incrementalcapitalist/smh-versus-the-broader-market/README.md

 - **Event Handlers**: Handles input changes, form submissions, and keydown events.
 - **AI Opinions**: Fetches opinions from AI models based on the provided prompts and stock data.
 - **TradingView Chart**: Creates a comparison chart using the TradingView widget.
-- **StockChart Component**: Renders detailed stock charts based on the submitted stock symbol.
+- **TradingViewStockChart Component**: Renders detailed stock charts based on the submitted stock symbol.

+### TradingViewStockChart.tsx

+A React component that displays stock data using the TradingView Advanced Chart widget.

+- **Props**: Accepts a `symbol` prop to specify which stock to display.
+- **Functionality**:
+  - Uses the TradingView widget library to create an advanced chart.
+  - Configures the chart with daily candles, Heikin-Ashi style, and volume indicator.
+  - Allows symbol changes and drawing on the chart.
+  - Uses a dark theme for better visibility.

 ### StockDataService.ts